EasyJet: Marketing

 EasyJet's early marketing slogan was "making flying as affordable as a pair of jeans".
 It urged travellers to cut out the travel agent.
 Its original advertising consisted of little more than the airline's telephone booking number painted in bright orange on the side of its aircraft.
 The specific colour that EasyJet uses closely resembles that of the telecommunications corporation Orange and was a subject of dispute between the two companies in 2004 when EasyGroup launched a mobile phone subsidiary, easyMobile.

-The Airline TV series created by LWT and filmed between 1999 and 2007 made EasyJet a household name in the United Kingdom.
-The series, while not always portraying the airline in a positive light, did much to promote it during this time.
-The airline has used a number of slogans since its establishment, including "The Web's Favourite Airline", "Come on, let's fly" and "To Fly, To Save" (a parody of British Airways' slogan "To Fly, To Serve").
+The airline has used a number of slogans since its establishment.
+In 1996, they used the slogan "This is Generation easyJet".
+Other slogans included "The Web's Favourite Airline", "Come on, let's fly" and "To Fly, To Save" (a parody of British Airways' slogan "To Fly, To Serve").
 This was then followed by "[....] by easyJet", with "Europe by easyJet" and "business by easyJet" being the most widely used.
-In 1996, they used the slogan "This is Generation easyJet".
-Whilst in 2025, they used "Get Out There"; accompanied by the Adriano Celentano track, "Prisencolinensinainciusol".
+In 2025, EasyJet reused "Get Out There", accompanied by the Adriano Celentano track, "Prisencolinensinainciusol".

+The television series Airline, broadcast on ITV and created by LWT (1998–2007), followed the airline's operations at London Luton and later at other bases.
+The series, while not always portraying the airline in a positive light, made EasyJet a household name in the United Kingdom and did much to promote it during this time.
+Later, its pilot training scheme was the subject of another ITV television series, EasyJet: Inside the Cockpit, which premiered in August 2017.

+In 2003, EasyJet was reprimanded by the Advertising Standards Authority (ASA) following a complaint by rival operator Ryanair.
+EasyJet had run a press campaign claiming that business travelers chose its flights for their "excellent on-time performance".
+While the ASA acknowledged that EasyJet's punctuality was better than that of other scheduled airlines on specific routes, the watchdog ruled that their overall record of delays and cancellations was not good enough to justify the use of the word "excellent" and ordered the airline to withdraw the advertisement.